 Why creative engagement?
 What drew you to the opportunity?

-Before my youngest was born, I was a labor doula and worked in women’s healthcare.
-I loved that work.
+Before my youngest was born, I was a labor and postpartum doula and worked in women’s healthcare.
 Caring for and supporting people at the other end of life’s journey just feels like a natural transition.
 I find many skills that overlap here.

 What’s your favorite part of your job?
 What “imbues you with enthusiasm” for your work?